VanOvermeire/aws-sdk-compile-checks/aws-sdk-compile-checks-macro/README.md

 }
 ```

-More importantly, specifying your SDK(s) is required when there is an overlap in method names.
+Specifying your SDK(s) is required when there is an overlap in method names.
-I.e. when more than one SDK has the method name, and the required properties differ from each other.
+I.e. when more than one SDK has a given method name, and the required properties differ.
 For example, both `connectparticipant` and `sqs` have a `send_message` method.
-In that case, the SDK might not be able to identify the right SDK, and will ask you to be more specific by adding an `sdk` parameter.
+In that case, the macro might not be able to identify the right SDK.
+If that's the case, it will ask you to be more specific.

 ## Limitations

-When used without additional arguments, this macro tries to make an _educated guess_ as to what specific SDK client is used, by looking at things like the signature, type, and naming.
+When used without additional arguments, the macro tries to make an _educated guess_ as to what specific SDK client is used, by looking at things like the signature, type, and naming.
-Plus, the method name is often unique, which means we know perfectly well what the required properties are.
+Plus, as the method name is often unique, we often have only one list of required properties.

-But it's heuristics, meaning things can still go wrong:
+But it's all heuristics, so things can go wrong:
 - we might think something is an SDK call, when it is not
 - we might think something is not an SDK call, when it is
 - we might misidentify the method